We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-Ale, arugula, mixed leaves, radicchio, swiss chard, and dandelion leaves are all great options.
+Ale, arugula, mixed leaves, radicchio, Swiss chard, and dandelion leaves are all great options.

-As we know by now guinea pigs eat other green vegetables.
+Guinea pigs eat green vegetables.

-Green vegetables are fundamental, but they can’t provide 100% of the vitamins and minerals needed for the guinea pigs to stay happy and healthy.
+Green vegetables are fundamental, but they can’t provide 100% of the vitamins and minerals needed for guinea pigs to stay happy and healthy.

 Once again, the importance of vitamin C cannot be stressed enough.

-Just like humans, our little furry guinea pigs need a variety of fruits and vegetables to stay in tip-top shape.
+They need a variety of fruits and vegetables to stay in tip-top shape.